Skip to content

 Key Findings

-A tornado warning for Champaign-Urbana on April 16, 2026 prompted an Illini-Alert advising people to shelter indoors
+A tornado warning for Champaign-Urbana on the evening of April 17, 2026 prompted an Illini-Alert advising people to shelter indoors

 A tornado was reported in Champaign County and multiple electric outages followed